nixworks/public/news/2009/11/4/README.md

 ##### Earthquake
 ### [ Around 700 people are injured in two earthquakes in southern Iran. ](/news/2009/11/4/around-700-people-are-injured-in-two-earthquakes-in-southern-iran.md)
-_Context: earthquake, Iran_
+_Context: Iran, earthquake_

 ##### China
 ### [ China approves a Disney theme park in Shanghai after a decade of negotiations. ](/news/2009/11/4/china-approves-a-disney-theme-park-in-shanghai-after-a-decade-of-negotiations.md)
-_Context: Disney, theme park, China, Shanghai_
+_Context: Shanghai, theme park, China, Disney_

 ##### Australia
 ### [ Australia and New Zealand expel Fiji's top diplomats in response to the decision of the Government of Prime Minister Frank Bainimarama to expel senior Australian and New Zealand diplomats from Fiji. ](/news/2009/11/4/australia-and-new-zealand-expel-fiji-s-top-diplomats-in-response-to-the-decision-of-the-government-of-prime-minister-frank-bainimarama-to-e.md)
-_Context: Australia, Voreqe Bainimarama, New Zealand, Fiji, Prime Minister_
+_Context: Australia, Prime Minister, Voreqe Bainimarama, New Zealand, Fiji_

 ##### Huwei
 ### [ A fire at a warehouse in Huwei Yunlin County, Taiwan, destroys between 400 and 500 historic puppets. ](/news/2009/11/4/a-fire-at-a-warehouse-in-huwei-yunlin-county-taiwan-destroys-between-400-and-500-historic-puppets.md)